Cradle Will Rock: Cast

+The film has a large ensemble cast of interconnected characters, including both historical and fictional figures.

+Bob Balaban portrays WPA Administrator Harry Hopkins.
+Daniel Jenkins portrays Will Geer, a real member of The Cradle Will Rock's original cast (although in the film Geer plays the Druggist, while the real-life Geer originated the role of Mr. Mister).
+Audra McDonald, Erin Hill, Victoria Clark, and Barnard Hughes also appear as Federal Theatre Project performers cast in The Cradle Will Rock.
+Sarah Hyland plays Aldo's daughter Giovanna, while Lynn Cohen and Dominic Chianese play Aldo's parents; Peter Jacobson appears as an uncle who antagonizes Aldo.
+Gretchen Mol appears as Marion Davies.

 Historical context and production

 This film takes place in the 1930s during the Great Depression.
 The film takes some narrative license and presents certain events as simultaneous, when they really occurred at different times.
-Some examples of this are the addition and subsequent destruction of Rivera's Man at the Crossroads in the RCA Building (1933–34), the Italian invasion of Ethiopia (1935), labor strikes against Little Steel (1937) and the Dies Committee’s assault on the Federal Theatre Project (1938) (Weales 2000).
+Some examples of this are the addition and subsequent destruction of Rivera's Man at the Crossroads in the RCA Building (1933–34), the Italian invasion of Ethiopia (1935), labor strikes against Little Steel (1937) and the Dies Committee's assault on the Federal Theatre Project (1938) (Weales 2000).

 In telling the story of The Cradle Will Rock—a leftist labor musical that was sponsored by the Federal Theatre Project (FTP) only to be banned after the WPA cut the project and diverted its funds elsewhere—Robbins is able to tie in issues such as labor unrest, repression by the House Committee on Un-American Activities, and the role and value of art in such a tumultuous time.

 The film was released in conjunction with a book that Robbins put together to provide a deeper look into the film's time period.
-The book includes the film’s script, which is accompanied by essays and pictures describing the people, events, and themes that are the basis for the film.
+The book includes the film's script, which is accompanied by essays and pictures describing the people, events, and themes that are the basis for the film.

 The 1937 children's play Revolt of the Beavers by playwright/screenwriter Oscar Saul (who would later do the screenplay for the 1951 film A Streetcar Named Desire) was also featured in this film.
 It, too, was under scrutiny from the HUAC for promoting a communistic ideal of equal work and equal rewards.
-In the film it was valiantly defended by the head of the FTP, Hallie Flanagan (Cherry Jones), and the play ran for approximately one month at the Adelphi theater in New York.
+In the film, it was valiantly defended by the head of the FTP, Hallie Flanagan, and the play ran for approximately one month at the Adelphi Theater in New York.